Nick-Nuon/Nick-Nuon/README.md

 ## Welcome! 🧑‍💻

 I am a 🇨🇦 software developer based in Montreal ⚜️.
-I have a Bachelor of Science in Computer Science from Université TÉLUQ and a Bachelor of Arts in Mathematics from Concordia University.
-I served as a radio operator in the military.I play classical piano.

 - 📰 I write about my adventures in programming and SIMD optimization on my [website](https://nick-nuon.github.io/).
 - 🚀 I helped add Latin1 support to **Simdutf**, achieving up to **38× speedup** over the popular ICU library.
 My code is now **used by Node.js**.